Interns Success Stories

 Even in situations where students do not return to the same company, I have found that all my fellow graduates have been employed soon after graduation when they had been on a placement year.
 Those who did not do a placement year have had a harder time finding relative work, with no experience on their CV to make them stand out from the great number of graduates looking for work.

-Liam K BEng (Hons) Aerospace Engineering, Sheffield Hallam Univeristy
+BEng (Hons) Aerospace Engineering, Sheffield Hallam Univeristy

-I am very glad I did this placement and thoroughly enjoyed my time.
+My internship was incredibly interesting as I gained an understanding of the legal function of a large London local authority.
+I am very glad I did this internship and thoroughly enjoyed my time.
 The team I worked in were very friendly and welcoming.
-I feel that my confidence has improved and that this placement has equipped me with the skills I need for further graduate employment.
+I felt that my confidence had improved and that this internship has equipped me with the skills I need for further graduate employment.

-Shehnai A LLB Law, University College London
+LLB (Hons) Law, University College London

-• I wanted a placement during my studies to apply my knowledge gained through my degree into ‘real life’ organisational situations to prepare me for my career after graduating.
+I wanted a placement during my studies to apply my knowledge gained through my degree into ‘real life’ organisational situations to prepare me for my career after graduating.
 I also wanted a deeper understanding of my chosen career path before finalising my degree.

 As part of the International Media and PR team, my placement was filled with responsibility and opportunities throughout.
 It was a great experience which exposed me to not only the team I worked in, but the entire organisation.
 This exposure helped me to gain a 1:1 in my written placement project from Aston University and I will be using my experience to support my future projects in my final year.